 Before is always a better choice than prior to, not only because before requires fewer words but because people rarely say prior to in speech.

 Various is frequently a better choice than different.
 If you intend to emphasize a variety, use various.
 If your emphasis is on how different things are from each other, use different.
-If you apply this test, you'll choose various at least 75 percent of the time.
+If you apply this test, you'll choose various at least 75 percent of the time.Poor use of different: My college has many different organizations to choose from.

-Final Thoughts: Improving Word Usage
+Final Thoughts on Improving Word Usage

 One final word-usage issue is deficient vocabulary and writing that lacks the sophistication and level of word usage that your professor expects of a college student.
 The thesaurus feature that comes with your word-processing program can help students with underdeveloped vocabularies.
 A thesaurus in print form can't hurt either.